-Proceeds from sales and maturities of bonds, unrestricted, including sales interest, were \$14,131,060 and \$11,815,076 generating gross gains of \$33,448 and losses of \$12,686 in 2019 and 2018, respectively.
+Proceeds from sales and maturities of bonds, unrestricted, including sales interest, were \$8,041,812 and \$14,131,060 generating net gains of \$224,336 and \$33,448 in 2020 and 2019, respectively.

 Note 4: Fair Value Measurement

 Included in various investment related line items are certain financial instruments carried at fair market value.
 The fair market value of an asset is the amount at which that instrument could be bought or sold in a current transaction between willing parties other than in a forced or liquidation sale.